At Balaclava, our school motto is “When we look after ourselves and we look after one another, we all succeed”.

 Student Volunteers and Activities

-Student Volunteers are welcomed in many areas, including: Lunch Monitors, Library Assistants, Intramural Referees, Bus Patrol, Leadership Group, Office Helpers, Milk Helpers, Peer Mediators, and the Dream Clean Team.
-Balaclava students who wish to take part in these programs are expected to fulfil their classroom and school responsibilities (e.g., complete classwork and homework, adhere to the Code of Conduct).
+Student Volunteers are welcomed in many areas, including: Lunch Monitors, Library Assistants, Intramural Referees, Bus Patrol, Leadership Group, Office Helpers, and Milk Helpers.
+Balaclava students who wish to take part in these programs are expected to fulfil their classroom and school responsibilities (e.g., complete classwork and homework, adhere to the Code of Conduct). – Temporarily paused.

 Students may participate in our Intramural Program, which provides a variety of team activities at Nutrition Breaks.